-The short term support service provides urgent care and support for a short period to help you to stay at home and live independently after a serious accident or illness.
-It also provides a short period of personal care and practical support to you and your family if you have cancer or a life limiting illness.
+We also provide a short period of personal care and practical support to you and your family if you have cancer or a life limiting illness.
 This service is available throughout Northumberland.
 We offer similar support to residents in North Tyneside.

-All care is provided in the home and your GP will contact the short term support service if they think that you may benefit from this extra support.
+Your GP can refer you to the short term support service if they think that you may benefit from this extra support.
 This could be because you have had a fall or injury or your health has suddenly deteriorated as a result of your illness.
 Alternatively the person who looks after you at home may be unwell and not able to help you with your medication, your personal care or preparing meals.

-When you are referred to the service you will be assigned a key worker who will discuss with you what help you need and develop a care plan.
-This could include one of the following:
+When you are referred to the service you will get a key worker who will discuss with you what help you need and develop a care plan.
+This could include:

 - Personal care and support to help you to be more independent